Table Of Contents

 When learning how to short a crypto, there is a need to understand MAs.
 Simply, MA refers to a crypto’s price over a certain period.
 The MA typically depends on the crypto’s trading price over the previous 20 days.
 It is possible to make predictions more accurate by connection of the moving averages.

-All of these approaches are complex statistical concepts and require some learning.
-A novice trader who is still learning how to short cryptos may be cautious about jumping into complex economics.
-Remember that factoring in these indicators will allow making more intelligent investments.
+All of these approaches are complex statistical concepts and require some learning but will help you develop a good risk management foundation.
+A novice trader who is still learning to short cryptocurrencies may be cautious about diving into complex economics.
+Remember that factoring in these indicators will enable more intelligent investment decisions.

 Therefore, if you suspect that something along these lines is about to take place, capitalize on the situation by shorting cryptos in the bear market.
-At the same time, be alert to not going against any government guidelines in the process because that could lead you into significant trouble.
+At the same time, be alert not to go against any government guidelines in the process because that could lead you into significant trouble.

-There are those who do not believe cryptos come with any fundamentals at all, given that their markets have only been around for such a short time.
+There are those who do not believe cryptocurrencies have any fundamentals at all, given that their markets have only been around for such a short time.
 It is still possible, however, to use fundamental analysis (FA) to help the chances of making the right investment decisions.
-When using FA, you uncover the forces that drive supply and demand of cryptos in which you are interested.
+When using FA, you uncover the forces that drive the supply and demand of cryptos in which you are interested.
 Examples of relevant variables are news, trading, market sentiment, adoption and transaction activity.

 Using FA, the trader studies the intrinsic value of a crypto.
 Then the trader views both internal and external factors to decide if a crypto is overvalued or undervalued.
 Because cryptos’ FA is not the same as that of more traditional markets, three different metrics commonly are used: